BYLAWS OF THE

 ARTICLE IX – AMENDMENTS

-Section 1 – Amendments: These bylaws may be amended at any regular or special meeting or the steering committee by a two-thirds vote of those voting, provided notice was given at the previous meeting.
-Proposed amendments should be submitted to the co-directors and should go out with proper notification before the meeting where they will be voted upon.
+Section 1 – Amendments: These bylaws may be amended at any regular or special meeting by a two-thirds vote of the steering committee, provided notice was given at the previous meeting.
+Proposed amendments should be submitted to the co-directors and should go out with proper notification before the meeting at which they will be voted upon.

-These bylaws were approved by the academic steering committee by a majority of at least two thirds:
+These bylaws were approved by the steering committee by a majority of at least two thirds.

 FINANCIAL POLICIES AND PROCEDURES

 1.1 University of Minnesota Financial Policies and Procedures: The Human Capital Research Collaborative will adhere to University standards and procedures including: accounting, budgeting, cash management, disbursements, equipment, financial oversight, payroll, purchasing, and travel.